-Whether you want to work with kids, animals or help with building and conversation – there’s a variety of options all over the globe – from helping teach kids in Cambodia to feeding elephants breakfast in Chang Mai.
-Whatever your calling, we can help sort out packages, visa, travel, insurance and accommodation details so you can start making a difference, sooner.
+Whether you want to work with kids, animals or help with building and conservation, there’s a variety of options all over the globe from helping with kids in Thailand and Vietnam to feeding elephants breakfast in Sri Lanka, looking after game animals in Kenya and Namibia or getting involved in sporting activities with disadvantaged kids in Malawi.
+There's also orangutan conservation in Malaysia or helping with whale shark conservation in Mozambique.
+Whatever your calling, we can help sort out packages, visas, travel, insurance and accommodation details so you can start making a difference, sooner.

-You can volunteer from two weeks to a month or more.
-What’s different about travelling as volunteer as opposed to a regular tourist is you get to know the local people and you get an insider view – it’s a big deal you’ve come out of our way and are giving your time, and your gesture won’t go unnoticed.
-In most cases, when volunteering overseas, your meals and accommodation will be sorted and any additional expenses will be left up to you – it’s a good idea to have some extra savings to travel after your volunteering endeavours come to an end.
+You can volunteer from two weeks to a month or more, and there's no age limit on giving back.
+What’s different about travelling as volunteer as opposed to a regular tourist is you get to know the local people and you get an insider view.
+It’s a big deal you’ve come out of our way and are giving your time, and your gesture won’t go unnoticed.
+In most cases, when volunteering overseas, your meals and accommodation will be sorted and any additional expenses will be left up to you, so it’s a good idea to have some extra savings for further travel after your volunteering endeavours come to an end.

 Travel Confessions: Cynthia Tan on volunteering in Laos

 How to travel mindfully

 What to pack for an epic overseas trip of 6 months (or more!)